 - TinEye: Use reverse image search to find the source of an online picture

 - TweetBeaver: Use Twitter analytics to understand an account and identify connections

 What is it for?
 Collection and preservation of social media and other online content.

 WebPreserver is an automated forensic preservation tool for social media and web content that can literally complete weeks of evidence collection in under an hour.
 Its auto-expand feature automatically expands long collapsed posts, comment threads, and replies, ensuring hidden content is captured without you having to manually expand these sections.
 WebPreserver can even capture entire websites, Instagram accounts, and videos with two simple clicks.
-WebPreserver is a Chrome plug-in that can be downloaded from the Chrome Web Store, but you need to purchase a license through the WebPreserver website.
+WebPreserver is a browser-based plugin compatible with Chrome and Edge that can be downloaded from the Chrome Web Store, but you need to purchase a license through the WebPreserver website.
 See how the tool works by visiting this page—or simply check out the video below.

 What is it for?
 Identifying the latest social media platforms and apps.

 Have you ever heard of Peanut, Caffeine, or Steemit?
 What about Ello, Triller, or WT Social?
 While it can feel as if platforms like Facebook, Instagram, Twitter, and YouTube dominate the social media landscape, new apps and platforms are being released all the time.
 Makeawebsitehub.com regularly updates a list of the latest social media apps, which can be very useful for expanding your online investigations and finding those lesser-known platforms that might be hiding useful evidence.